 Original Medicare coverage with Medicare Advantage plans

 Medicare doesn’t coordinate benefits with a Medicare Advantage plan.
-Instead of Medicare paying your medical claims, the Part C plan is in charge of your medical bills.
+Instead of Medicare paying your medical claims, the Part C plan oversees your medical bills.

 Advantage plans must be at least as good as Medicare.
 Most of these options go beyond Medicare, offering coverage for health care services such as dental, vision, hearing, and more.